kishan-42069/Nul-Drift/README.md

 ## Contributing
 Any changes, updates, or improvements are always welcome!
 Feel free to open an issue or submit a pull request if you'd like to contribute.

+**Built for transparency, not black-box detection.** Nul!Drift shows the statistical evidence behind every prediction.